vamsitallapudi/Android-Interview-Questions-And-Answers/README.md

     If the system kills the service after onStartCommand() returns, recreate the service and call onStartCommand(), but do not redeliver the last intent.
 Instead, the system calls onStartCommand() with a null intent unless there are pending intents to start the service.
 In that case, those intents are delivered.
 This is suitable for media players (or similar services) that are not executing commands but are running indefinitely and waiting for a job.<br/>
     **START_REDELIVER_INTENT:**<br/>
     If the system kills the service after onStartCommand() returns, recreate the service and call onStartCommand() with the last intent that was delivered to the service.
 Any pending intents are delivered in turn.
 This is *suitable for services that are actively performing a job that should be immediately resumed, such as downloading a file.*

+-   **What is Pending Intent?**<br/>
+    A)A PendingIntent is a token that you give to a foreign application (e.g. NotificationManager, AlarmManager, Home Screen AppWidgetManager, or other 3rd party applications), which allows the foreign application to use your application's permissions to execute a predefined piece of code.
+It specifies a task that requires to be performed in future.

 -   **What is the method that differentiates it to make Service run in background?**<br/>
     A) onHandleIntent() is the method that helps the IntentService to run a particular code block declared inside it, in worker/background thread.